 More Award Recognition for Stratford Entrepreneur Who Took Her Business From Kitchen Table to Million Pound Turnover

-/EIN News/ -- Atherstone on Stour, UK, June 28, 2023 (GLOBE NEWSWIRE) -- A Stratford mum of two who turned her ‘kitchen table’ enterprise into a million pound business in just four years, is celebrating her latest award.
+Atherstone on Stour, UK – A Stratford mum of two who turned her ‘kitchen table’ enterprise into a million pound business in just four years, is celebrating her latest award.

 Charlotte Pitts won Service Provider of the Year for her business The HR Consultants, based in Warwickshire.